-Get a special Christmas Season price by ordering the book directly from Jim!
+You can order books directly from Jim!
 There are hardback and paperback versions of the book.
-If you order from Jim via email, you can also get a personal note and signature and the net proceeds (after publishing costs) go to pre-selected charities. email@example.com
+If you order from Jim via email, you can get a personal note and signature and the net proceeds (after publishing costs) go to pre-selected charities. firstname.lastname@example.org

 If you search for "Sweeping Off the Plate" on Amazon, Jim's book comes right up.
 The Amazon price for the paperback version is $17.95 and the hardback version is $25.95.
 Sales Tax and shipping costs may be added.
 (Note: Amazon direct-ships to you, so Jim won't be able to sign it.
 Also, getting the book by emailing Jim allows for a charity contribution.)

 Jim loved baseball from the time he was knee-high to a grasshopper.
 His Dad Ed coached him in Little League.
 Jim had the gumption to get behind the plate and was a star catcher for his Rose High School team.
 He went on to play at East Carolina University.
 When shoulder problems ended his playing career, he took up umpiring and worked his way to the college ranks.
 When back problems ended his umpiring career, he took on the job as commissioner, assigning 150 umpires for the Eastern Officials Association in Coastal Virginia.
 He never met a stranger and his baseball enthusiasm was infectious.

 Jim tells stories about calls, arguments, ejections and fun times on the field.
 Do umpires ever admit to making a mistake or a bad call?
 Jim will share the truth (do managers ever admit to making a mistake or not knowing a rule?
 Well, no).